 In response, I gave an account of my shopping trip just that afternoon: I’d picked up a couple of containers of prepared split pea soup for dinner.
 On the way home, the soup spilled and had left a smelly, dirty scum in my favorite blue shopping bag.
 So what did I do?
 I popped the bag in the washing machine!

 And that’s all you need to do.
-Just like clothes, sheets, towels – in fact, most items in your home – when they get dirty, you wash them!
+Just like clothes, sheets, towels – in fact, most items in your home – when they get dirty, just give them a wash!

 I Don’t Have a Car.
 I Can’t Carry All Those Reusable Bags!